 With Synapticon‘s OBLAC Drive Tool, configuring and tuning a SOMANET Node to work with any PMSM / Synchronous AC / BLDC motor up to 60V from any manufacturer is very easy.

 The easiest way to evaluate SOMANET Servo Drives.
 The Kit combines an assembled and tested, industry-grade SOMANET Servo Node featuring Com EtherCAT, Core C2X and Drive 1000 and all required accessories.
 This Kit allows you to test SOMANET with permanent magnet synchronous motors (PMSM/BLDC) of various sizes up to 1000 W (48V/20A) and integrate them as slaves in your EtherCAT system.

 There can be many reasons why a standard module doesn’t fit an application.
-Special feature requirements that are not covered by the standard SOMANET Modules, low-cost targets particularly in mass applications, need for tight mechanical integration: Synapticon‘s SOMANET Servo Cores, being also at the heart of a standard SOMANET Node, enable for custom designs.
+Special feature requirements that are not covered by the standard SOMANET drives, low-cost targets particularly in mass applications, need for tight mechanical integration: Synapticon‘s SOMANET Servo Cores, being also at the heart of a standard SOMANET dirve, enable for custom designs.
 Synapticon’s Custom Design Services are there to carry out this development for you fast and efficiently.
-High-volume customers have the option to perform design and production of custom SOMANET Modules in-house with own resources: SOMANET hardware and software source files are being made available to such clients and SOMANET Servo Cores are supplied to their in-house production.
+High-volume customers have the option to perform design and production of custom SOMANET modules in-house with own resources: SOMANET hardware and software source files are being made available to such clients and SOMANET Servo Cores are supplied to their in-house production.